eJJonatah/eJJonatah/README.md

 not a reality in the foreseeable future.

 > [!IMPORTANT]
-> I'm based on South America, born in Brazil and happy english student. <br/>
+> I work from South America, born in Brazil and a happy english student. <br/>
-> I also lose money professionally through crypto investments!! 🔥📉
+> losing money professionally through crypto investments! 🔥📉